 - the European Ombudsman investigates complaints about the institutions and bodies of the European Union

-What happens next
+What happens after you complain

-If an ombudsman finds that your complaint is justified, they'll recommend what the organisation should do to put things right.
+If the ombudsman decides your complaint is justified, they'll recommend what the organisation should do to put things right.